A keen researcher of various superstitions across Southeast Asia.

-Jenglot is believed to belong to the Vampire family because its main nourishment comes from the blood of animals or humans.
+Jenglot is believed to belong to the vampire family because its main nourishment comes from the blood of animals or humans.
 The owner of the Jenglot must feed the creature with a drop of their blood each day.

-Some argued that the creature becomes alive for a while to drink blood, especially when there is no one around.
+Some argued that the creature comes alive for a while to drink blood, especially when there is no one around.
 Others claim that the Jenglot will get the nutrition from the blood without "physically" drinking it.

 Jenglot can obtain nutrients from blood without "physically'' drinking it

 Origins of the Jenglot

 Many people believe that the Jenglot was once a human being like us.
 Tradition states that the creature was formerly a hermit who practiced black magic to obtain everlasting life.
 When the hermit finally passed away, the earth refused to accept his body (presumably due to his unacceptable sins), where he remained undecomposed and finally regressed to being the size and stature of what society knows as a Jenglot.
 There are also rumors that say Jenglot is a rare animal species not yet discovered by science—and that the Jenglot is nothing more than a man-made doll.